KrenarHoxha/StatProg2-Group-Project/CONTRIBUTING.md

 | ChatGPT | Debugging and technical support       | Used as support for Quarto rendering, YAML formatting, GitHub Pages, `renv`, and package installation issues. |
 | ChatGPT | Wording and explanation support       | Used to improve explanations, commit messages, repository descriptions, and reflection text.                  |

 All AI-generated code and text was reviewed, adapted, and verified by a group member before inclusion.
-The actual data cleaning, code execution, analysis decisions, interpretation, and final project content were completed by the group members.